 Online betting sites also offer a cashback bonus when sports betting on a specified event occurs during a specific event.
 For example, suppose a particular horse falls during a race.
 In that case, the bookmaker will return the stake of the punter losing the bet, or in football, if a specific footballer live score during the match or receives a booking, then the bookmaker will return the stake of players losing bets.
 This particular type of bonus is interesting for the customer as even if their initial wager does not win, an event they have not bet on occurring might see them get a return on their funds.

 As mentioned in the paragraphs above, many cashback deals come in the form of free bets rather than cashback as real money, especially in the sports betting industry.
 The difference is the withdrawal of real money cashback is possible without wagering requirements.
 Cashback as a free bet requires the customers to continue to use their site by wagering the free bets.

 It’s very easy nowadays to earn cash-free bets from cashback promotions, as most sports betting sites now provide them.
 The most commonly used cashback offer in football betting is the Acca Insurance bet.
-If one team selected in the Acca does not win, the stake or a percentage of the stake will be returned as a free bet.
+If one team selected in the Acca does not win, the stake or a percentage of the stake will be returned as a free bet or cs apply.

 Special Conditions to Betting Cashback Bonus Offers

 As with all bonus offers, there will usually be conditions.
 Although cashback offers and free bets are not subject to stringent requirements like other bonus promotions.
 There will still inevitably be some rules you need to adhere to.